Predicting the outputs of finite deep neural networks trained with noisy gradients: Inference on the resulting NNSP

-The expressions in Eqs. \ref{eq: GP mean and var}, \ref{eq: FWC main res} for the GP prediction and the leading FWC are explicit but only up to a potentially large matrix inversion, $\tilde{K}^{-1}$.
-These matrices also have a random component related to the largely arbitrary choice of the particular $n$ training points used to characterize the target function.
-An insightful tool, used in the context of GPs, which solves both these issues is the \textit{Equivalent Kernel} (EK) \citep{Rasmussen2005, sollich2004understanding}.
+The expressions in Eqs. (\ref{eq: GP mean and var}, \ref{eq: FWC main res}) for the GP prediction and the leading FWC are explicit but only up to a potentially large matrix inversion, $\tilde{K}^{-1}$, which is computationally costly and can accumulate numerical error.
+These matrices also have a random component related to the arbitrary choice of the particular $n$ training points, which ruins whatever symmetries were present in the covariance function $K(x, x')$.
+An insightful tool, used in the context of GPs, which solves both these issues is the \textit{Equivalent Kernel} (EK) \citep{Rasmussen2005, sollich2004understanding}; see also App. \ref{App: EK background} for a short review.
+In essence, the discrete sums over the training set appearing in Eq. (\ref{eq: GP mean and var}) are replaced by integrals over all input space, which together with a spectral decomposition of the kernel function $K(x, x') = \sum_i \lambda_i \psi_i(x) \psi_i(x')$ yields the well known result

 The EK approximates the GP predictions at large $n$, after averaging on all draws of (roughly) $n$ training points representing the target function.
-Even if one is interested in a particular dataset, the EK result captures the behavior of specific dataset up to small corrections.
-Essentially, the discrete sums over the training set appearing in Eq. \ref{eq: GP mean and var} are replaced by integrals over all input space, which together with a spectral decomposition of the kernel function $K(x, x') = \sum_i \lambda_i \psi_i(x) \psi_i(x')$ yields the well known result

-Here we develop an extension of Eq. \ref{eq: vanillaEK} for the NNSPs we find at large but finite $N$.
-In particular, we find the leading non-linear correction to the EK result, i.e. the "EK analogue" of Eq. \ref{eq: FWC main res}.
+Even if one is interested in a particular dataset, fluctuations due to the choice of data-set are often negligible at large $n$ \cite{Cohen2019}.
+Here we develop an extension of Eq. (\ref{eq: vanillaEK}) for the NNSPs we find at large but finite $N$.
+In particular, we find the leading non-linear correction to the EK result, i.e. the "EK analogue" of Eq. (\ref{eq: FWC main res}).
 To this end, we consider the average predictions of an NNSP trained on an ensemble of data sets of size $n'$, corresponding to $n'$ independent draws from a distribution $\mu(x)$ over all possible inputs $x$.
-Following the steps in App. \ref{App: EKCorr} we find
+Following the steps in App. \ref{App: EKCorr} we find \begin{widetext}